 - The USCCA Critical Response Team: What Happens AFTER A Self-Defense Shooting

 About the USCCA

 Since 2003, the United States Concealed Carry Association has proudly supported a community of hundreds of thousands of patriots.
-The USCCA is the largest and fastest-growing association with the sole focus of providing education, training and legal protection to responsibly armed Americans.
-Headquartered in West Bend, Wisconsin, the USCCA has more than 300,000 members and 2 million newsletter subscribers.
+The USCCA is the largest and fastest-growing association with the sole focus of providing education and training to responsibly armed Americans.
+Headquartered in West Bend, Wisconsin, the USCCA has more than 420,000 members and 2 million newsletter subscribers.
 It’s our mission to arm our loyal members with the tools they need to safely and confidently protect themselves and their loved ones with the utmost peace of mind.

 The information contained on this website is provided as a service to USCCA, Inc. Members and the concealed carry community and does not constitute legal advice.
 Although we attempt to address all areas of concealed carry laws in all states, we make no claims, representations, warranties, promises or guarantees as to the accuracy, completeness or adequacy of the information disclosed.
 Legal advice must always be tailored to the individual facts and circumstances of each individual case.
 Laws are constantly changing, and, as such, nothing contained on this website should be used as a substitute for the advice of a lawyer for a specific case.